edwardkopp/qmk_userspace/README.md

 ## Custom QMK Fork

-My keymaps require to be compiled with [my custom QMK fork](https://github.com/edwardkopp/qmk_firmware); my keymaps are incompatible with the main fork.
+My keymaps are incompatible with the main QMK firmware branch, and must be compiled with [my custom QMK fork](https://github.com/edwardkopp/qmk_firmware).

 ## Original README

-The original README can be accessed [here](https://github.com/qmk/qmk_userspace).
+The original README can be found [here](https://github.com/qmk/qmk_userspace).